BGR-EGHA/LSAT-Documentation/source/PROJECT/Settings/Language.rst

 They are created from .ts files in the same directory.

-The initial language for LSAT is english.
-If LSAT can not translate a string it will fall back to the english version.
+The initial language for LSAT is English.
+If LSAT can not translate a string it will fall back to the English version.